CrunchyData/postgres-operator/docs/content/tutorial/create-cluster.md

 When we ran the `kubectl apply` command earlier, what we did was create a `PostgresCluster` custom resource in Kubernetes.
 PGO detected that we added a new `PostgresCluster` resource and started to create all the objects needed to run Postgres in Kubernetes!

 What else happened?
 PGO read the value from `metadata.name` to provide the Postgres cluster with the name `hippo`.
-Additionally, PGO knew which containers to use for Postgres and pgBackRest by looking at the values in `spec.image` and `spec.archive.pgbackrest.image` respectively.
+Additionally, PGO knew which containers to use for Postgres and pgBackRest by looking at the values in `spec.image` and `spec.backups.pgbackrest.image` respectively.
 The value in `spec.postgresVersion` is important as it will help PGO track which major version of Postgres you are using.

 PGO knows how many Postgres instances to create through the `spec.instances` section of the manifest.
 While `name` is optional, we opted to give it the name `instance1`.
 We could have also created multiple replicas and instances during cluster initialization, but we will cover that more when we discuss how to [scale and create a HA Postgres cluster]({{< relref "./high-availability.md" >}}).